connervieira/Predator/HARDWARE.md

     - Ensure your camera is mounted somewhere stable enough that it can take clear images of the vehicles you're scanning, even while they are in motion.

+## Guidelines

+As a general rule, these are the parts you'll need in a Predator device:

+- Camera
+    - Required (for real-time mode)
+        - Without a camera, Predator will have no way of using real-time mode, and only pre-recorded mode will be usable.
+- Processing
+    - Required
+        - Needless to say, Predator can't be run without a processing device.
+    - This device could be anything from a high end workstation to a single-board-computer, like a Raspberry Pi.
+- Input Device
+    - Recommended
+        - Without an input device, the only way to configure Predator will be remotely.
+- Display
+    - Recommended
+        - Without a display, Predator can only realistically run in headless mode, and it will be significantly harder to debug.
+- Speaker
+    - Recommended
+        - A speaker allows Predator to play notification noises.
+Without a speaker, Predator will be able to function, but it won't be able to easily notify the user when a plate is detected.
+- Mounting Hardware
+    - Recommended
+        - Without mounting hardware, your Predator device will be significantly harder to mount in your build.
+- Networking
+    - Optional
+        - Predator is fully functional without being connected to a network.
+However, connecting to a network will allow Predator to download remote alert databases and submit detected plates to a webhook automatically.

 ## Builds

 This section contains part recommendations.
 Please keep in mind that these parts are not guaranteed to work, and you shouldn't blindly purchase things in these lists.